akemp7/CodeReview-Week13/README.md

 #### By _Anita Kemp_

 ## Description
 _This API is a database of the state and national parks of the SW United States.
 Currently, there is a list of the national parks (and some of the state parks) for New Mexico and Colorado.
-With the MVC application, the user will be able to add other state and national parks of the SW (e.g. NM, CO, AZ, UT)._
+With the MVC application, the user will be able to see the list of current parks and their details._

 ## Setup/Installation Requirements
 * _Clone this repository_
 * _Navigate to the "Parks" directory, and run dotnet ef database update_
 #### To make an API call without the MVC app - the endpoint is: localhost:5000/api/ParksApi, for specific requests:
 #### localhost:5000/api/ParksApi?{choose from: parkId, name, land, state}={your search query}
+_Or, you can go to localhost:5000/swagger, to see all methods._

 #### To use the MVC application:
 * _Run dotnet run_